An epicurean adventure to: Pakistan

 This can be swapped with white or brown onions.

-The recipe as it stands, gives you a curry with a medium spice level, which is just a gentle simmer.
-If you want to tweak the heat levels to your liking, here are a couple of options:
+The recipe as is gives you a Karahi with a medium spice level - just a gentle simmer.
+If you prefer to adjust the heat, here are a couple of options:

-- For a milder curry: Stick with half a teaspoon of chilli powder and skip the green chilli.
+- For a milder Karahi: Stick with half a teaspoon of chilli powder and skip the green chilli.

-- For a more spicy curry: Add one teaspoon of chilli powder and throw in two green chillies.
+- For a spicier Karahi: Add one teaspoon of chilli powder and throw in two green chillies.
 Proceed at your own peril...

 Sugar

-Here's a little golden rule we personally swear by when cooking with lots of tomatoes: Adding a dash of sugar to balance out the acidity.
+Here’s a little golden rule we swear by when cooking with lots of tomatoes: Add a dash of sugar to balance out the acidity.

 Yoghurt